iansh1/water-report-studio/README.md

 # Water Report Studio

 Water Report Studio is a Next.js application that turns raw water quality PDF reports into structured data and MariaDB-ready SQL scripts.
-Upload a report, review and edit extracted contaminant rows, preview the PDF alongside your edits, and follow an integrated connection guide to publish the results to Vulcan's MariaDB instance.
+Upload a report, review and edit extracted contaminant rows, preview the PDF alongside your edits, and follow an integrated connection guide to publish the results to a SQL database.

 ## Features